Korean mixed script: Visual processing

+Translation: There, over there, that MOUNTAIN is BAEKDU MOUNTAIN, where, even in the middle of WINTER DAYS, flowers bloom.
+'That one, that is Baekdu Mountain, surely.
+Despite the [middle of] winter [around the time of the] winter solstice, flowers bloom.'

 Hanja disambiguation

 Very few hanja are used in modern Korean writing, but are occasionally seen in academic and technical texts and formal publications, such as newspapers, where the rare hanja is used as a shorthand in newspaper headlines, especially if the native Korean equivalent is a longer word, or more importantly, to disambiguate the meaning of a word.
 Sino-Korean words make up over 70% of the Korean language, although only a third of them are in common usage, but that proportion increases in formal and highbrow publications.
 A native Korean syllable may have up to 1,300 possible combinations compared to the Sino-Korean inventory of 400.
 Although Middle Korean developed tones that may have facilitated differentiation of words, this development was lost in the transition to modern Korean, making many words homophones of each other.
 Cantonese, whose pronunciation of the characters is similar to the Sino-Korean pronunciation due to its conservative phonology and the ancient age in which these words entered Korean, has several words pronounced //san//: 新 'new', 身 'body', 神 'deity', 辛 'difficult' or 'spicy', 蜃 'large clam', 腎 'kidney' and 呻 'to lament.'
 Although even in Cantonese 新, 身 and 辛 are true homophones with the pronunciation of //sân// with the high tone, each of the other examples is pronounced with a unique tone that distiniguish them from the first three and each other: 蜃 //sa̜n//, 腎 //sàn// and 呻 //sān//.
 In Korean, the hanja-eo reading of all these characters is //sin// and in hangul spelling all share 신 and no tone to distinguish them.

 By the mid-1990s, when even the most conservative newspapers stopped publishing in hanja-honyong, with most ceasing in the 1980s, and switched to a generally all-hangul format, the use of characters to clarify the meaning of a word, hanja disambiguation', is still common, in part due to complaints from older subscribers that were educated in the mixed script and were used to using hanja glosses.
 From this 2018 article from the conservative newspaper The Chosun Ilbo, two phrases are disambiguated with hanja: